Draulius/tes3mp-lua-scripts/README.md

 Retroactive Health:
 This script gives the full health bonus of Endurance retroactively, no matter how late you put points towards Endurance.
 Also adds the option of giving The Lady Sign vanilla hp bonus behavior.

-In other words, if you ignored Endurance for many levels, you can still put points into it and reach the max possible HP for your character.
+In other words, if you ignored Endurance for many levels, you can still put points into it and reach the best possible HP for your character for your current level.

 Staff characters are exempt to being automatically adjusted on login, however the script will still fire if you change your level like with console.